mewstar/Capstone_Project/README.md

 - **`LITA Capstone Project.pbix`**: Power BI dashboard that visualizes total revenue, total sales, units sold, sales growth, and top-performing region by revenue made.
 It also includes the dashboard that visualizes customer segmentation insights for the subscription service (e.g., cancellations and subscription trends).

 ## Reports
+Provides a comprehensive summary of the analysis and insights derived from the project, including visualizations and detailed customer segments.
 ### Sales Performance Analysis for a Retail Store

 #### Excel